Center for Children Specialties & Services

 Changes in genetic material, called mutations, can disrupt normal growth and development and cause birth defects, developmental delays, growth disturbances, and many other health problems in children.
 We offer a Clinical Genetics Program, in which we diagnose, manage, and offer genetic counseling for children and families.

-Our goal for pediatric rehabilitation, whether as a primary or secondary treatment, is to assist children who have severe orthopaedic and neurological conditions in reaching their highest functional capacity, specifically their motor, intellectual, and social skills.
+Our goal for pediatric rehabilitation, whether as a primary or secondary treatment, is to assist children who have severe orthopedic and neurological conditions in reaching their highest functional capacity, specifically their motor, intellectual, and social skills.
 We evaluate children for their individual needs relating to equipment, bracing, and psychological needs.

 We offer various types of treatment, including physical and occupational therapy, aquatic therapy, speech therapy, therapeutic electrical stimulation, and psychological services, including psychotherapy, group therapy, and family therapy.